 - Please be conservative with what you eat, avoid eating foods with small seeds , avoid crackers and popcorn.

 Your child will be recovered to a good extent the same day of surgery, although the anesthesic gases will not be flushed completely out of the body until a day after.
 This is an outpatient service, which means that it takes place in a hospital setting being discharged the same day of the procedure.

-To ensure a faster recovery please follow recommendations below:
+To ensure you child has a faster recovery please follow recommendations below:

-- First thing to drink after surgery is plenty of clear liquids, gatorade, apple Juice, popsicles.
+- • First thing after surgery is have your child drink plenty of clear liquids, gatorade, apple Juice, popsicles.
 Start incorporating milk contents at a later time, to avoid vomiting episodes.
 Increase the diet slowly and start giving soft foods when tolerated.

-- Rest and quiet activities are important after surgery.
+- • Your child should rest and only have quiet activities after surgery.
 Your child may be sleepy for several hours after returning home, closely supervise any activity for the remainder of the day.
 Slight rise in your child’s body temperature may be noted the same day, 99°-100°.
 This is normal.
 An acetaminophen product (Children’s Tylenol) may be given every four to six hours to help relieve pain and elevated temperature.
 Avoid aspirin use.

-- Consistent vomiting beyond four hours after leaving the hospital.
+- If your child is consistently vomiting beyond four hours after leaving the hospital.

 At the end of your child’s dental cleaning visit, fluoride “tooth vitamins” will be placed in the teeth to strengthen the enamel.
-No eating or drinking should be allowed until 30 minutes post treatment.
+No eating or drinking should be allowed until 30 minutes post treatment by our Pediatric Dentist.